 President Donald Trump’s decision to withdraw the United States from the Iran nuclear deal has placed the European Union and the US on opposing sides of a complex sanctions framework.
 In recent months, the US has touted its unilateral sanctions as a powerful tool for forcing other countries to halt their business with Iran.
-European governments have sought to minimise the these sanctions’ impact on European companies without opening a major rift in the tense transatlantic relationship.
+European governments have sought to minimise the sanctions’ impact on European companies without opening a major rift in the tense transatlantic relationship.

 The EU, China, and Russia remain party to the deal – formally known as the Joint Comprehensive Plan of Action (JCPOA) – because it places unprecedented restrictions on Iran’s nuclear programme, thereby contributing to global security.
 European countries have vowed to hold the deal together (albeit by a thread) for so long as Iran adheres to its terms.
 Iran reaffirmed its compliance this month.
 To ensure that Tehran continues to keep its side of the bargain, the EU has scrambled to maintain economic ties with Iran even as a wave of European companies suspend their dealings with the country.